Individual Electoral Registration (IER)

 You must provide your name, address, date of birth and national insurance number.
 This makes the registration process more secure.

-More information on voting is available from About my vote or by contacting the Electoral Registration Officer.
+More information on voting is available by contacting the Electoral Registration Officer.